Brewers acquire left-hander Dallas Keuchel from Mariners for cash

+MILWAUKEE — Dallas Keuchel believes he still has plenty to offer a major league team.

-The Milwaukee Brewers added some depth to their injury-riddled pitching staff Tuesday by acquiring 2015 AL Cy Young Award winner Dallas Keuchel, who has spent all of this season in the minor leagues.
+The Milwaukee Brewers are hoping the 2015 AL Cy Young Award winner can provide a boost to their injury-riddled pitching staff now that he’s worked his way back into the majors.
+They sent cash to the Seattle Mariners on Tuesday to acquire Keuchel, who had spent all of this season in the minors.

-Milwaukee added the 36-year-old left-hander from the Seattle Mariners in exchange for cash.
-Keuchel has gone 7-4 with a 3.93 ERA in 13 starts with the Mariners’ Triple-A affiliate in Tacoma this season.
+“I’ve worked through some injuries, kind of worked through some stuff — poor performance, health stuff,” the 36-year-old left-hander said Tuesday night.
+“But I knew deep down I still had a couple of years left.”

 Keuchel owns a 103-92 record and 4.02 ERA in a major league career that includes two All-Star appearances, in 2015 and 2017.
 He went 20-8 with a 2.43 ERA with the Houston Astros in his Cy Young Award-winning season of 2015.